Sarah Christiana (1798 ship): EIC voyage #3 (1805–1807)

 Sarah Christiana reached Madras on 22 April.
-At Madras, the captains of the eight East Indiamen in the convoy joined together to present Captain George Byng, of Belliqueux, a piece of silver plate worth £100 as a token of appreciation for his conduct while they were under his orders.
+At Madras, the captains of the eight East Indiamen in the convoy joined to present Captain George Byng, of Belliqueux, a piece of silver plate worth £100 as a token of appreciation for his conduct while they were under his orders.
 Byng wrote his thank you letter to them on 24 April.

 Sarah Christiana arrived at Calcutta on 14 May.
 Homeward bound, Sarah Christiana was at Culpee on 23 August.
 She returned to Madras on 29 September and the Cape on 18 December.
 She reached St Helena on 6 January 1807, and was at Cork on 16 March and the Scilly Isles on 29 March, before she arrived at Falmouth on 2 April.

 EIC voyage #4 (1807–1808)

 Captain Mackeson sailed from Portsmouth on 15 September 1807, bound for Madras and Bengal.